INTERVIEW: Benjamin Baret – Ne Obliviscaris

 I really feel that Citadel was a major step up for NE OBLIVISCARIS, in terms of the doors that opened.
 With the upcoming album that you are starting to write, are you looking to other markets to reach other than say Europe and the US?

-Benjamin: Yeah, well in terms of money, let’s be honest, the US has always been the biggest market and people go to shows with money to spend and it is just how it works.
+Benjamin: Yeah, well in terms of money, let’s be honest, the US has always been the biggest market thanks to the crash and people go to shows with money to spend and it is just how it works.
 Being based in Australia, I don’t know if you know, but we’ve toured India, China and a lot of Asian places, places that you’d think we’d tour last after breaking the Euro market and the American market.
 But, it is our backyard and it is cheaper to go out to India for one week than to come here.
 So I guess we started there and we definitely felt that people are hungry for that and people are so grateful when you go there, even thought it doesn’t make much sense financially, it is definitely something that all bands should be looking into because they are so keen, I can’t wait to go back!

 India especially, they don’t seem to have a deeply-rooted metal community but it seems to have exploded in the last couple of years.
 Do you see it becoming a major player?